kek/screen-sharing/README.md

 A machine with SSH is needed to act as proxy.
 It needs to be reachable from both the guest and the host.

-The parties should configure the proxy as `PROXY=foobar.example.com` in `~/.screen-sharing.config` and need to have a method of logging in (for example, the password a user with the same name as the current user, or SSH keys set up).
+The parties should configure the proxy as `PROXY=user@foobar.example.com` in `~/.screen-sharing.config` and need to have a method of logging in (for example, the password of user@foobar.example.com, or SSH keys set up).

 You can also configure `VNC_SERVER_PORT` on the host side in that same file, in case VNC is not running at port `5900`.

 After configuring, on the host side (which is sharing its screen), run:

-`$ ./host`
+`$ ./host.sh`

+or double click the Host app.

 On the guest side (which is connecting to the shared screen), run:

-`$ ./guest`
+`$ ./guest.sh`

+or double click the Guest app.